semrush/intergalactic/website/docs/patterns/modal-content/modal-content.md

 The notice should be located next to the place that triggers the alert.

-For example, if the user tried to submit a project title and failed, the notice should be placed next to the buttons, not right after the title.
+For example, if the user tried to submit a project title and failed, the notice should be placed next to the buttons.

 ![modal with notice](static/m-notice.png)